25 Ways on How to Accept A Breakup And Finally Move On

 As you allow yourself to feel all these emotions, you are slowly learning how to move on from a breakup.

-3. Allow yourself to grief
+3. Allow yourself to grieve

 Remember, if you block every emotion from your breakup, you’re not facing the problem.
 You’re burying the pain deep inside.
 It would take time until you can no longer handle that heavy weight on your chest.